-Galloway Johnson’s immigration practice has centered on assisting its business clients with obtaining business visas (B1), other temporary work visas, Green Cards and assisting in family-based immigration issues.
-Most foreign citizens who wish to visit or enter the U.S. temporarily must first obtain a visitor visa.
-Individuals planning to come to the United States for different reasons, such as temporary work assignments, academics, journalism, medical treatment or to visit friends and relatives, must have a non-immigrant visa.
-A B1 visa for business or B2 visa for pleasure can be given individually or together.
-Galloway Johnson will work with you to ﬁle the appropriate paperwork to obtain a visa for six months to ten years with multiple entries, depending on your situation and needs.
+Galloway’s immigration practice is focused on assisting its business clients with obtaining business visas (B1), other temporary work visas, and Green Cards, and assisting in family-based immigration issues.
+Most foreign citizens planning to come to the United States temporarily for different reasons, such as temporary work assignments, academics, journalism, medical treatment or to visit friends and relatives, must obtain a “non-immigrant” or “visitor” visa, meaning that the individual does not intend to immigrate to the United States permanently.
+A B1 visa for business or B2 visa for pleasure can be granted individually or together with the individual’s family members.
+Depending on the country of origin, some foreign nationals may even be eligible to participate in the Visa Waiver Program, which enables citizens or nationals of participating countries to travel to the United States for tourism or business for stays of 90 days or less without obtaining a visa.
+Galloway will work with you to ﬁle the appropriate paperwork to obtain a visa for 90 days, six months, or up to 10 years with multiple entries, depending on your situation and needs.